 It has a highly efficient flow rate of 600 ml (0.13 Gallons) per minute.
 Its replaceable carbon filter can be re-used up to 3,000 Liters(660 Gallons and also has a back-flushing filter.
 This is good value for your money!

-- Lightweight, portable water filter purifier for hiking camping or other outdoor situations, turns rainwater, lake, river water into clean and drinkable water WITHOUT iodine, chlorine immediately.
+- Lightweight, portable water filter purifier for hiking camping or other outdoor situations, turns rainwater, lake, river water into drinkable water WITHOUT iodine, chlorine, or other chemicals immediately.

 FS-TFC Portable Mini Personal Water Filter